Zeturic/held-item-level-evolution/README.md

 ### Notes

-One of the hooks required to make the item removal work properly is that this prevents level-triggered evolutions (e.g. happiness, specific level, beauty) from overriding one another.
+One of the hooks required to make the item removal work properly prevents level-triggered evolutions (e.g. happiness, specific level, beauty) from overriding one another.

 Normally, if a Pokémon qualifies for multiple LTEs, it is the lastmost slot that actually determines the evolution.
 For example, if you had a Pokémon with a friendship evolution in slot 1 and a beauty evolution in slot 2, if the Pokémon was both friendly and beautiful, it would always take the beauty evolution.